Nexela/PickerExtended/README.md

 ### Picker Quick UG Belt
 Removes belts between newly placed underground belts if they are going the same direction.
 Makes belts fast replaceable.
 Config options to enable/disable both features.
 Visual flying text displaying both the amount of items removed off the belt and the amount of items inserted into you.

+### Picker Vehicles
+Hotkey to create an alert with the location of the last car you were in CTRL+SHIFT+J, Toggle trains between manual and automatic with J, Smart train toggling.
+Trains you enter that have 1 or fewer stations will be put into manual mode.

 ### Picker Adjustment Pad
 A quick increase/decrease pad using the +/- keys or the buttons on the gui.
 Mods can quickly create their own adjustment pad using a remote call to get or create the window and listening for the pad changed event.